-It has been observed during various studies that the toothpastes that contain baking soda have a better whitening effect on teeth than those that do not contain it.
-Additionally, baking soda also gets rid of the plague from your teeth, and gives you healthier and whiter teeth with regular use.
+It has been observed during various studies that the toothpaste that contains baking soda have a better whitening effect on teeth than those that do not contain it.
+Additionally, baking soda also gets rid of the plague from your teeth and gives you healthier and whiter teeth with regular use.
 Higher the concentration of baking soda, better it is.

 4. Hydrogen Peroxide

-Hydrogen peroxide is a natural bleaching agent and also kills the bacteria in your mouth.
-Just like baking soda, even hydrogen peroxide is used in commercial toothpastes.
+It is a natural bleaching agent and also kills the bacteria in your mouth.
+Just like baking soda, even hydrogen peroxide is used in commercial toothpaste.

-To use this remedy at home, you can use hydrogen peroxide as a mouth wash after you brush your teeth.
-Make sure that you use 1.5% solution in order to prevent any side effects.
+To use this remedy at home, you can use hydrogen peroxide as a mouthwash after you brush your teeth.
+Make sure that you use a 1.5% solution in order to prevent any side effects.
 The solution available in drug stores is usually 3%.
 You can mix equal parts of hydrogen peroxide and water.
 This will dilute your solution to 1.5% hydrogen peroxide.

 Another way to use hydrogen peroxide is by combining two teaspoons of it with a teaspoon of baking powder and making a paste.
 Gently brush your teeth with this paste regularly.
 Your teeth will show significant improvement not just in color, but also their health.
 However, limit the use of this paste to only a few times a week.
 Excessive and daily use of this remedy could cause undesired side effects.

 It has been used as a disinfectant for centuries.
 Owing to its anti-bacterial properties, it is known to kill bacteria, and hence prevent the formation of plaque in your teeth.
 Therefore, it is a good remedy for maintaining your oral hygiene.